Allkindoflower/file-organizer/README.md

 - **Key**: File extension (without the dot)
 - **Value**: Target folder name where files with this extension will be moved
 - Files with extensions not listed in the configuration will be moved to an "Others" folder
-- Folder names are case-sensitive and will be created as subfolders in your Downloads directory
+- Folder names are case-sensitive and will be created as subfolders in your target directory

 ## Usage
+0. It is highly recommended you click on How it works button once you have launched the program for a quick rundown.

 1. Run the application:
    ```bash
    python file_organizer.py
    ```
+...

+skip this step if you have downloaded the program instead.

-2. Click the "Organize files" button to start the organization process
+2. Click the "Organize Files" button to start the organization process

 3. The progress bar will show the current operation status